 Psychology majors can participate in PSYC 491, Professional Field Experience in Psychology, each academic term.
 This course involves placement at a community agency performing work relevant to psychology for academic credit.
+During the COVID pandemic, there is an online-only alternative (departmental) placement option to complete this requirement for students who are unable to secure a community placement.
 The course may be taken as a capstone experience or for elective credits (elective credits beyond the three credits counted for a capstone experience count toward the 120 needed for a degree, but not toward the 42 limit on psychology credits).
 Psychology majors interested in participating in PSYC 491 must first apply to and be accepted for the program before they can arrange a placement.

 Important Dates for 491 Application and Registration:

-Spring 2020 Dates & Deadlines
+Summer and Fall 2021 Dates & Deadlines

-- October 25, 2019- Notification of acceptance and authorization of interviews (sent to student’s MIX email account)
+- March 15, 2021- Notification of acceptance and authorization of interviews (sent to student’s MIX email account)

-- late submission of these forms may result in an inability to register for PSYC 491 for the chosen semester
+- April 5, 2020- Student-Supervisor Agreement and Practicum Agreement Forms due, signed by student and supervisor (NOTE: late submission of these forms may result in an inability to register for PSYC 491 for the chosen semester)

-Summer and Fall 2020 Dates & Deadlines
+Spring 2022 Dates & Deadlines

-- February 5, 2020- Information Night- 6:30pm – Room TBA
+- Wednesday, September 15, 2021- Information Night- 6:30pm – Location TBA

 - October 25, 2021- Notification of acceptance and authorization of interviews (sent to student’s MIX email account)

-- April 9, 2020- Student-Supervisor Agreement and Practicum Agreement Forms due, signed by student and supervisor (NOTE: late submission of these forms may result in an inability to register for PSYC 491 for the chosen semester)
+*Please be aware that late submission of these forms may result in an inability to register for PSYC 491 for the chosen semester.

 Application due dates are posted in the Life Sciences Building each semester.
 Acceptances to the program and information about setting up a placement will be e-mailed to applicants following acceptance to the program.
 Applications will be accepted after the due date, but priority for preferred placements will be given to on-time applicants.
 Students are not allowed to contact sites to set up interviews or arrange for placements until they receive an acceptance to the program, contact information and instructions for setting up a placement.

 2.)
-After a successful interview, the Student/Supervisor Internship Agreement form (student and supervisor signatures must be included) and the Practicum agreement form.
-Please type in all responses and complete with student and supervisor signatures, which must be submitted prior to registering for the course.
+After a successful interview, the Student/Supervisor Internship Agreement form and the Practicum agreement form must be completed and submitted by the due date.
+Please type in all responses and complete with student and supervisor signatures where indicated.
+Both of these contractual forms must be submitted prior to registering for the course.
 Forms may be scanned and submitted via email to firstname.lastname@example.org or delivered to the Psychology office.